-The Women’s International Study Center held its founding ceremony on June 23, 2013, to inspire and enable women to achieve their goals.
+The Women’s International Study Center (WISC) held its founding ceremony on June 23, 2013, to inspire and enable women to achieve their goals.

 To date, WISC has supported over 70 individual fellows from 7 countries, covering a vast range of topics and disciplines of local and global interest.